 - Don’t touch the piercing.

 - Keep the jewelry still.
 Do not twist the jewelry within the piercing.

 - Have a piercer confirm that the lobe has fully healed before stopping aftercare practices.

 You should also care for your piercing after it heals.
 Dead skin cells will build up in your piercing tunnel, so you should clean your piercing every once in a while to clear out the buildup.
 You should clean your jewelry every few months, too.
 Piercings tend to get a bit of a smell if left alone, and cleaning your jewelry can help prevent that.
 It will also keep your jewelry bright and shining for longer.

-Lobe piercing styles
+Ear piercing styles

 The only stipulation is the size of your lobe.
 You need enough space to conduct each piercing safely.

-Another popular style is to plan multiple lobe piercing combined with cartilage piercings for a cohesive ear piercing look.
+Another popular style is to plan multiple lobe piercings combined with cartilage piercings for a cohesive ear piercing look.
 You can sport an entire row of piercings along the rim of the ear, or you can even create a meaningful picture with your ear piercings.

 Just because the earlobe is a common piercing location doesn’t mean that it deserves any less love.
 There’s a reason why so many people choose to get their lobes pierced; it’s a classic, stunning look that is fairly easy to take care of.

-Whether you’re getting your lobes pierced for the first time, or you’re adding to your lobe piercing look, don’t forget proper aftercare, both while your piercing is healing and afterwards.
+Whether you’re getting your lobes pierced for the first time, or you’re adding to your lobe piercing look, don’t forget proper aftercare, both while your piercing is healing and afterward.
 The key to successful piercings is proper care, and lobe piercings are no different.